Updated visiting guidance

 Please be considerate of waiting areas where there might be vulnerable patients waiting.
 You may need to wear a mask in these areas such as, NCCC and renal outpatients and IOT outpatients.

 Speak to the ward you are visiting if you are unsure whether you need to wear a mask.
+Please ask staff to wear a mask if this makes you feel more comfortable.

 Visitors and those accompanying patients to outpatient appointments or the emergency department no longer have to wear a face mask but masks will continue to be available for those who want them.